2580vfrhureal/notes/interview-prep/BQ/Storys.md

 Our team was designing a new feature for an internal application that needed to handle a high volume of real-time transactions.
 I strongly believed that **Amazon DynamoDB** was the best choice for this because it handles high-velocity data, scales automatically, and has low latency.
 However, one of my colleagues, who was in charge of database management, argued that **Amazon RDS** (a relational database) would be more cost-effective, even though it required more manual management to achieve similar performance.
 This created a conflict between prioritizing scalability and ease of use (DynamoDB) versus cost-efficiency (RDS).

 **Task:**
-I advocate the use of DynamoDB, but I also need to consider my colleagues' concerns about cost and complexity.
+I advocated the use of DynamoDB, but I also need to consider my colleagues' concerns about cost and complexity.
 Therefore, I think we need to make a decision that balances performance and budget constraints.

 **Action:**